-Other Information
+Supplementary Information

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Lipscomb County, Texas' financial statements as a whole.
-The combining non-major and agency fund financial statements listed under other supplementary information in the accompanying table of contents are presented for purposes of additional analysis and are not a required part of the financial statements.
-The combining non-major and agency fund financial statements listed under other supplementary information in the accompanying table of contents are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Lipscomb County, Texas's basic financial statements.
+The combining nonmajor fund financial statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the combining nonmajor fund financial statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.